 How do I fund my study?

-From the academic year 2017/18, the Department for the Economy will provide a tuition fee loan of up to £5,500 per NI / EU student for postgraduate study.
+The Department for the Economy will provide a tuition fee loan of up to £6,500 per NI / EU student for postgraduate study.
 Tuition fee loan information.

-A postgraduate loans system in the UK offers government-backed student loans of up to £10,280 for taught and research Masters courses in all subject areas.
+A postgraduate loans system in the UK offers government-backed student loans of up to £11,836 for taught and research Masters courses in all subject areas.
 Criteria, eligibility, repayment and application information are available on the UK government website.

-Information on scholarships for international students, is available at http://www.qub.ac.uk/International/International-students/International-scholarships/.
+Information on scholarships for international students, is available at www.qub.ac.uk/Study/international-students/international-scholarships/.

 Terms and Conditions

 The terms and conditions that apply when you accept an offer of a place at the University on a taught programme of study.